Australian Specialty Coffee Beans – Fresh, Premium & Locally Roasted

 Espresso Machine

-The foundation.
-Look for at least 9 bars of pressure, a quality portafilter, and temperature stability.
+The foundation — at least 9 bar pressure, a quality portafilter, and temperature stability.
 Entry: Rancilio Silvia.
 Mid: Lelit Mara X. Pro: ECM Synchronika.

 Coffee Grinder

-Non-negotiable for specialty coffee.
-A burr grinder produces consistent particle size — critical for even extraction.
-Never use pre-ground coffee for espresso.
+Non-negotiable.
+A burr grinder gives consistent particle size — critical for even extraction.
+Never use pre-ground for espresso.
 Options: Baratza Encore, Varia VS3, Mazzer.

 Accessories

-• Use fresh beans — roasted within 2–4 weeks, rested for at least 3–7 days after roast
+• Use fresh beans — roasted within 2–4 weeks, rested 3–7 days after roast.

-• Dial in your grind — too coarse = weak, sour espresso.
-Too fine = bitter, slow extraction.
-Aim for 25–30 second pour time
+• Dial in your grind — too coarse = weak, sour; too fine = bitter, slow.
+Aim for a 25–30 second pour.

-• Water temperature — 90–96°C for most espresso.
-Light roasts prefer higher temps; dark roasts prefer lower
+• Water temperature — 90–96°C; light roasts prefer higher, dark roasts lower.

 Grind size is the most impactful variable in espresso.
-Finer grind = slower flow = more extraction.
-Coarser grind = faster flow = less extraction.
-Adjust in small increments — even a half-step on your grinder makes a noticeable difference.
+Finer grind = slower flow = more extraction; coarser = faster flow = less extraction.
+Adjust in small increments — even a half-step makes a noticeable difference.
+Shop home espresso machines, grinders, and accessories at Di Pacci.

 Which City in Australia Has the Best Coffee?